 Opening Hours: 10am to 5pm; last admission at 4pm.
 Closed Thanksgiving Day and Christmas Day.

 USS Midway Tickets: Adult (18+) tickets are $26; youth (ages 6 to 12) are $18; children under 5 enter free.
-Senior (62+) tickets are $17 and retired military (with valid ID) are $10.
+Veteran tickets (with proof of service) are $18.
 Complimentary admission for active-duty military personnel, law enforcement and firefighters – see the website for full details.

-Parking: There is a parking lot alongside the Midway on Navy Pier – $10 for up to 12 hours.
-Metered spaces are available on surrounding city streets ($1.25 per hour with a 2 hour limit).
+Parking: There is a parking lot alongside the San Diego USS Midway Museum on Navy Pier and metered spaces available on surrounding city streets

 Good to Know

 - Ticket fare includes a free self-guided audio tour sharing details of over 60 locations.

 - There is a new family audio tour, tailored to children, following Airman Sam Rodriguez through more than 30 locations on the carrier.
 Guests should allow 2 to 3 hours to experience the tour.

 - Stop by the Information Kiosk to find out how children can earn their Junior Pilot Wings.